preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/permissions/index.rst

 Options for Workspace
 -----------------------------
-The permission settings Workspace are a bit different:
+The permission settings for Workspace are a bit different:

 .. image:: permissions-workspace-new.png